zeakd/histogram-analyzer.js/README.md

 //  =  [{ l_end: 0, x: 4, r_end: 7, size: 42.446, rate: 0.791 }]

-// size means the sum from l_end to r_end
+// size is the sum from l_end to r_end
 // rate is size / total.

 // same on hist2D cirHist1D.